Vkrishna06/ISO-determiners/README.md

 3.Overview:

 The ISO Determination Engine is a semi-automated framework that prioritizes entities involved in illicit synthetic opioid (ISO) activity.
-The system leverages structured evidence, Natural Language Processing (NLP), and risk scoring models to identify suspicious companies associated with fentanyl trafficking.
+The system leverages structured evidence and risk scoring models to identify suspicious companies associated with fentanyl trafficking.

 It helps investigators by providing: